GetPageSpeed/nginx-extras-docs/docs/lua/openssl.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-openssl [v1.6.4](https://github.com/fffonion/lua-resty-openssl/releases/tag/1.6.4){target=_blank} released on Sep 08 2025.
+This document describes lua-resty-openssl [v1.7.0](https://github.com/fffonion/lua-resty-openssl/releases/tag/1.7.0){target=_blank} released on Oct 30 2025.

 <hr />